Cost of Living in Kenya 2026: Nairobi and Beyond

 Transport costs in Kenya are generally affordable and predictable, so you can plan commutes around a cheap public system or the variable costs of driving.

-For everyday travel, transport in Kenya favors public transport: most riders pay per trip; typical matatu fares are about KSh 50–150 one-way depending on route and time of day.
-There’s currently no universal monthly pass in Nairobi.
+For everyday travel, transport in Kenya favors public transport.
+Most riders pay per trip.
+Typical matatu fares are about KSh 50–150 one-way depending on route and time of day.
+There is currently no universal monthly pass in Nairobi.

-Taxis/ride-hailing cost more: expect app-based pricing with a small base fare (around KSh 100) plus per-kilometer charges (around KSh 35/km), with surge and time charges possible, useful for short trips or when public options aren’t convenient.
+Taxis or ride-hailing cost more.
+Expect app-based pricing with a small base fare (around KSh 100) plus per-kilometer charges (around KSh 35/km), with surge and time charges possible.
+These work well for short trips or when public options are not convenient.

-If you drive, note that fuel prices fluctuate; as of November 2025, petrol in Nairobi is around KSh 184.52 per litre.
+If you drive, note that fuel prices fluctuate.
+As of February 2026, petrol in Nairobi is around KSh 178 per litre, according to the Energy and Petroleum Regulatory Authority (EPRA).
 Compare monthly fuel and maintenance to pay-per-ride public transport.

-When budgeting living in Nairobi, factor transport alongside utility bills—basic utilities for a typical apartment average $55–$150 monthly—so you’ll see transport is a manageable portion of overall expenses if you choose the right mix of public transport and occasional taxis.
+When budgeting living in Nairobi, factor transport alongside utility bills.
+Basic utilities for a typical apartment average $55–$150 monthly.
+So you will see transport is a manageable portion of overall expenses if you choose the right mix of public transport and occasional taxis.

 Healthcare, Insurance, and Medical Services

-If you prefer private care, you’ll usually pay more upfront but get faster, higher-quality service—expect about $30 (roughly KSh 2,000–5,000) for a private clinic visit and plan on $100–$300 per month for extensive expat insurance.
+If you prefer private care, you will usually pay more upfront but get faster, higher-quality service.
+Expect about $30 (roughly KSh 2,000–5,000) for a private clinic visit and plan on $100–$300 per month for extensive expat insurance.

-You’ll find private healthcare favoured by expatriates because public healthcare can be overcrowded and underfunded; government spending was about $85 per capita in 2019.
+You will find private healthcare favoured by expatriates because public healthcare can be overcrowded and underfunded.
+Government spending was about $85 per capita in 2019.
 Without health insurance, medical expenses can be unpredictable, so budget conservatively.

-- System update: Since Oct 1, 2024, Kenya’s SHIF replaced NHIF; contributions are typically 2.75% of gross pay (with minimums for informal/self-employed).
+1. System update: Since Oct 1, 2024, Kenya’s SHIF replaced NHIF.
+Contributions are typically 2.75% of gross pay (with minimums for informal/self-employed).
+For full details visit the Social Health Authority (SHA).

-- Estimate out-of-pocket: private clinic visits, diagnostics, and meds add up quickly if you’re uninsured.
+3. Estimate out-of-pocket: private clinic visits, diagnostics, and meds add up quickly if you are uninsured.

-- Use a mix: rely on private healthcare for urgent or complex care; public healthcare may handle routine, low-cost services.
+4. Use a mix: rely on private healthcare for urgent or complex care.
+Public healthcare may handle routine, low-cost services.

-- Shop providers: premiums vary with age, coverage, and preexisting conditions—get multiple quotes to avoid surprises.
+5. Shop providers: premiums vary with age, coverage, and preexisting conditions.
+Get multiple quotes to avoid surprises.

 Decide based on risk tolerance, budget, and whether you need international evacuation or specialist access.